TamerHussen/collaborationProject/README.md

 # Group 4 : Think Tank Touchscreen Interactive Experience​

-A touchscreen Interactive experience to explore some of the Think Tank models, by learning facts about each model, incorporating the following:​
+A touchscreen Interactive experience to explore some of the ThinkTank vehicles, by using puzzle pieces to create each model.
- Transportation and Engines area installations​

 * Touchscreen​
-* AR​
-* Around 3 stations with power​
-* Visualisations of engines and functionality​
-* Incorporation of media

 ## How to Open the Project